openHPI/OpenWHO-chatbot/rasa/data/openWHO/general.md

 - How does a course work?
 - What can I expect from a course?

-## intent:past_outbreak_question
-- What has OpenWHO done during the past outbreaks?
-- Which outbreaks did OpenWHO support?
-- Did OpenWHO help with past outbreaks?

 ## intent:ongoing_outbreak_question
 - How does OpenWHO support ongoing outbreaks?
 - What does OpenWHO do for current outbrekas?
 - How does OpenWHO help with outbreaks?

-## intent:keynumbers_question
-- What are the key numbers?
-- Please give me the key numbers.
-- Do you have key numbers for OpenWHO?
-- How many users does OpenWHO have?
-- Where do the OpenWHO users come from?

 ## intent:offered_languages_question
 - What languages does OpenWHO offer?